 Previous significant solo engagements have included Beethoven Symphony No. 9; Bruckner Te Deum; Messiah in Oslo and Madrid; Beethoven’s great concert aria Ah! perfido; Schumann with The Leipzig Gewandhaus Orchestra, Israel in Egypt at Cadogan Hall and covering Missa Solemnis on an international tour of Beethoven, all with John Eliot Gardiner; Messiah at the Wales Millennium Centre; St. John Passion in Birmingham Symphony Hall; Tavener Veil of the Temple in Canterbury Cathedral in the composer’s presence; Dvořák Stabat Mater; Finzi Dies Natalis; Poulenc Gloria; Carmina Burana; Mozart C Minor Mass at the Trinity College of Music Sir Charles Mackerras Memorial Concert conducted by Sian Edwards; and two solo appearances on BBC One – O Holy Night on Christmas Day 2010 and The One Show in May 2014.
 She was also heard on the soundtrack of the BBC adaptation of JK Rowling’s The Casual Vacancy, now available as a track on iTunes.

 A keen recitalist and explorer of contemporary music, Susanna made her Southbank debut in the 2013 Park Lane Group January series at the Purcell Room, where she has since performed a variety of other repertoire including works by Messiaen, Judith Weir, Joseph Horovitz, and Robert Saxton.
-As a duo, Susanna and Matthew have performed many recitals around the country.
-As well as their Wigmore Hall appearance this year they will also be performing at St James’s, Piccadilly and Chelsea Arts Club.
-Susanna recently performed David Blake’s fascinating and colourful cantata From the Mattress Grave with Ensemble Isis in Oxford
+As a duo, Susanna and Matthew have performed many recitals around the country, including St James’s, Piccadilly, Purcell Room, and Chelsea Arts Club.
+Susanna recently performed David Blake’s fascinating and colourful cantata From the Mattress Grave with Ensemble Isis in Oxford.

 Susanna met with success from the moment she decided to swap the flute for a career as a singer.
 Even before she had had many lessons, she won an Apprenticeship with The Monteverdi Choir and John Eliot Gardiner, leading to a busy international touring schedule with the group, performing in top world venues such as Carnegie Hall New York, Vienna Musikverein, Amsterdam Concertgebouw, and all of London’s major venues.
 This somehow jigsawed together with her postgraduate studies at Trinity College of Music, where she was supported by the Linda Pilgrim Charitable Trust, a Henry Wood House Bursary and TCM Scholarship, and won the Paul Simm Opera Prize, Wilfred Greenhouse Allt Prize, and the English Song Competition.